 Abiraterone Acetate (a-bir-A-ter-one AS-e-tate)

-Treats metastatic castration-resistant prostate cancer.
-This medicine is used in combination with prednisone.
+Treats prostate cancer.
+This medicine is given with prednisone.

 ZytigaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to abiraterone.

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - Take this medicine on an empty stomach.
 Do not eat 2 hours before or 1 hour after you take this medicine.

 - Swallow the tablet whole with water.
 Do not break, crush, or chew it.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.